Realme 9 Pro Plus review: Very good mid-range or a run-of-the-mill device?

 Camera system: The great strength

-But in order not to only report negative things, let's take a look at the camera system of the Realme 9 Pro Plus, the first big point on its own Proproduct advertising.
-It is therefore remarkable that the IMX766 sensor was installed, which we also found in the OPPO Find X5 Pro know.
+But in order not to only report negative things, let's take a look at the camera system of the Realme 9 Pro Plus, the first big point on the product's own advertising.
+It is therefore noteworthy that the IMX766 sensor has been installed, which we also know from the OPPO FIND X5 PRO know.
 Together with the otherwise often omitted optical image stabilization, the main camera can definitely stand out on paper.

 Color rendering and dynamics during the day